2 Ways to Read Throne of Glass in Order | Ultimate Reading Guide

 So if you’d rather forgo some surprises for greater emotional engagement with the characters, then I’d strongly recommend first reading Throne of Glass, Crown of Midnight, and Heir of Fire before reading The Assassin’s Blade.

-When to read Tower of Dawn
+When should I read Tower of Dawn?

 The answer is an unequivocal YES.
 After reading the previous books, you may not be a big Chaol fan (I don’t get this personally, I think he’s fine, but I know plenty of people who hate him), but the response is undeniable: Tower of Dawn is a must read.